“Yeah,” Kyla says groggily, rubbing one of her eyes with the heel of her hand as she yanks the door open.

 “You plan to get me drunk and take me skydiving… in wine country?
 Because I have to say, I’m more of a down-to-earth, whiskey kind of girl.”

 I laugh.
 “You don’t have to drink if you don’t want to.
 Although, I’m pretty sure what I have planned includes spirits of some kind.”

-I take a turn onto a dirt road between a couple of vineyards and we see a sign that says, ‘Temecula Valley Wine Country Balloon Adventure,’ with a big picture of a rainbow colored hot air balloon on it, and she glances over at me.
-It’s too late to figure something else out now…
+I take a turn onto a dirt road between a couple of vineyards and we see a sign that says, ‘Temecula Valley Wine Country Balloon Adventure,’ with a big picture of a rainbow colored hot air balloon on it.
+She glances over at me.

-I grin a little harder, maybe even menacingly.
+I grin a little wider, maybe even menacingly.